precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

 ### `0.orig` folder

-This folder contains the initial conditions for each of the simulation variables: files `U` and `p` (plus other files in case you want to set up a turbulent model).
+This folder contains the boundary and the initial conditions for each of the simulation variables: files `U` and `p`.

 Open the file `U` and: